| The

 it’s sad when creativity is running high and the materials at

+hand running low.)
 I won’t try to convince you to become a Christmas wrapping

 recycler.
 It takes a certain mentality, I suppose.
 But I’d